IndieBase

 The New Event button is only visible to team owners and admins.
 If you can't see it, you don't have permission to create events — speak to your team administrator.

-Step 1: Duplicate from an Existing Event (Optional)
+Duplicate from an Existing Event (Optional)

 At the top of the form is a Duplicate from existing event dropdown.
 If you're setting up an event that's similar to one you've run before — same type, same venue — select it here.
 The form fields will be pre-filled with that event's details, saving you time.
+The shift pattern for Step 2 will also be inferred automatically from the source event.

-Step 2: Set the Date
+Set the Date and End Date

 The end date must be after the start date.

-Step 4: Enter the Title
+Enter the Title

 Type a name for the event in the Title field.
 This is required and will appear throughout the application wherever the event is referenced.